 Invesco Indexing LLC is the Index Provider for the Underlying Index.
 The Adviser has entered into a license agreement with Invesco Indexing LLC to use the Underlying Index.
-The Adviser pays licensing fees to Invesco Indexing LLC.
-The Adviser, in turn, has entered into a sublicensing arrangement with the Fund to permit the Fund to use its Underlying Index.
+The Adviser pays licensing fees to Invesco Indexing LLC from the Adviser's management fees or other resources for the use of the Underlying Index and related trademarks and trade names.
+The Adviser, in turn, has entered into a sub-licensing arrangement with the Fund to permit the Fund to use its Underlying Index.
 The Fund does not pay a fee for the use of its Underlying Index.
-The Index Provider has entered into an arrangement with Research Affiliates, LLC ("RA"), pursuant to which RA provides certain consulting services in connection with the Underlying Index.
-The Index Provider (or an affiliated entity) pays a consulting fee to RA.
-Also, the Adviser and the Distributor entered into a co-branding and co-marketing agreement with RA in connection with the marketing and client support for the Fund.
-The Adviser pays a marketing fee to RA from its management fees.
-RA is not affiliated with the Trust, the Fund, the Adviser or the Distributor.